Skip to main content

 §Finite State Machines (FSM)

 Workflows in Cano are state machines.
-You define your states as an enum, register handlers (Task or Node) for each state, and the engine manages transitions.
+You define your states as an enum, register a Task handler for each state, and the engine manages transitions.

 §Parallel Execution (Split/Join)